bradj00/better-erc20-watcher/README.md

-<sub>( chainData.js ingestion engine fetching and caching blockchain token TXs to mongo (old engine. to do: show new TX-Ingestion-Engine) )</sub>
+<sub>legacy chainData.js ingestion engine fetching and caching blockchain token TXs to mongo (to do: show new TX-Ingestion-Engine) </sub>
 ![chainData_action](https://user-images.githubusercontent.com/99688245/202078438-05a839b5-f258-4e94-b2d3-f0d78301fea8.gif)

-<sub>( translator.js service querying OpenSea api for human readable name and caching to mongo )</sub>
+<sub>legacy translator.js service querying OpenSea api for public identitites (to do: show new Tagging-Engine)</sub>
 ![image](https://user-images.githubusercontent.com/99688245/202107232-82cb591c-a2cf-423a-b455-df82a6be85a0.png)

-(Some Market Data provided by CoinGecko!
-Backlink to be added in webUI.)
+Some market data provided by CoinGecko! ♥
+Some blockchain data provided by Infura! ♥
+Some blockchain data provided by Etherscan! ♥